mdn/browser-compat-data/docs/data-guidelines/README.md

 ## Choosing a version number

 Use version numbers to reflect which _release line_ (major or minor but not patch-level releases) first supported a feature, rather than absolute version numbers.
-The only exception to this is Bun (see below).
+The exceptions to this are Bun and workerd (see below).

 BCD does not record absolute version numbers, such as Chrome 76.0.3809.46; instead BCD records significant releases (such as Chrome 76).
 Use the earliest applicable release line for recording support for a given feature.
 For example, if a feature was not added in Chrome 76.0.3700.43, but added in Chrome 76.0.3809.46, then the supported version is 76.
 Likewise, if a feature was not available in Safari 10.1.1, but added in Safari 10.1.3, then the supported version is 10.1.